Gainesville Healing House

 In 2017, she opened her own practice, Gainesville Healing House.
 As the president of Gainesville Healing House, she has practiced psychotherapy, supervised students, and grown the practice to include several other talented therapists interested in somatic healing.
 Kelly is also actively involved in the Florida Society of Bioenergetic Analysis where she is now a trainer and a director.
 Kelly is passionate about deep level healing.
 She is described by former clients and colleagues as extremely empathic, intuitive and compassionate.
 She loves working with clients who have been in therapy before and found it helpful but may be in need of deeper level healing.
 Her number one priority is helping those in need heal and live more fulfilling life journeys.

 Kelly Nenezian is an EMDR Certified Therapist and FSBA Certified Bioenergetic Therapist.
+She is the author of Raised to be a Soldier, a book about how childhood trauma armors us to fight through life.

 Email: kelly@gainesvillehealinghouse.com